datopian/datahub-docs-tech/docs/developers/publish.md

 # Publish

-Explanation of DataHub system workflow from client and back-end perspectives.
+Explanation of DataHub publishing flow from client and back-end perspectives.

 ## Client Perspective